 Aug 8, 2013 ...
-Credit repair companies promise, for a fee, to clean up your credit report so you can get a car loan, a mortgage, or even a job.
-But can they ...
+Credit repair companies promise, for a fee, to clean up your credit report so you ...
+Credit reporting agencies are obligated under the Fair Credit ...

 There is nothing that credit repair services can legally do for you, including removing inaccurate credit information, that you can't do for yourself for free.

 Reach active buyers and immediately increase your visibilityGet Started